MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-enable-azure-key-vault.md

 ---
 title: Enable Azure Key Vault for Apache Airflow Backend
-description: This article explains how to enable Azure Key Vault as the secret back end for a Workflow Orchestration Manager instance. ms.reviewer: xupxhou ms.author: abnarain
+description: This article explains how to enable Azure Key Vault as the secret backend in Data workflows. ms.reviewer: xupxhou ms.author: abnarain
 author: abnarain